Best walks in Snowdonia National Park

 Llyn y Dywarchen, Gwynedd

-Hike through deep valleys, along meandering forest paths and beside an old mountain railway to a mysterious lake in Wales' Snowdonia National Park.
+Hike through deep valleys, along meandering forest paths and beside an old mountain railway to this mysterious lake.